daveymcd/DbWebAPI/README.md

 Notes:

-     A Xamarin mobile application manages the buisness requirements of the regulation and uses the REST API service to access the document archive.
+     A Xamarin mobile application manages the business requirements of the regulation and uses the REST API service to access the document archive.